alaffin12/stackedit/Caught by Stradh.md

 *The Wachters*: Nikolai and Karl are the sons of Lady Wachter.
 They are brash drunkards and always looking for trouble - but they know better than to pick fights with well-armed strangers.
 They are not privy to their mother's plans (she doesn't trust them) nor do they attend her dinner.

 ##### Wachterhaus
 For the next step the players are invited to dinner at Wachterhaus by Lady Wachter herself.
+As they approach:
+> This house seems disgusted with itself.
+A slouching roof hangs heavy over furrowed gables, and moss-covered walls sag and bulge under the weight of the vegetation.
+As you study the house's sullen contenence you hear the ediface actually groan
+>

 ### Tsolenka Pass